En Español (866) 963-9353

 (cents per kWh for the latest month available)

 The ideal place for states (and electricity consumers!) is within the bottom rankings for cost, where the monthly rates typically remain below the national average.
-Aside from geography, other factors that play a role in a state's electricity costs include the presence of deregulated markets like Texas, which increases overall competition and a variety of plans for consumers, like prepaid electricity, green energy, and free nights and weekends.
+Aside from geography, other factors that play a role in a state's electricity costs include regulations, generation sources (fossil vs. renewable), and the variety of plans and incentives offered to consumers..

 State Average Electric Rate: